-From its humble beginnings as Blue Ribbon Sports in 1964, selling Japanese Onitsuka Tiger sneakers to becoming the titan of the sports industry known as Nike, this brand’s journey is a tale of vision, innovation, and relentless pursuit of excellence.
-Phil Knight and Bill Bowerman, the founders, shifted gears in 1971, transitioning from a distributor to a powerhouse brand that now dominates over 60% of the sports footwear market worldwide.
+From its humble beginnings as Blue Ribbon Sports in 1964, selling Japanese Onitsuka Tiger sneakers, to becoming the titan of the sports industry known as Nike, this brand’s journey is a tale of vision, innovation, and relentless pursuit of excellence.
+Phil Knight and Bill Bowerman, the founders, shifted gears in 1971, transitioning from a distributor to a powerhouse brand that now dominates over 60% of the global sports footwear market.
 This pivotal year marked the introduction of the Nike name, inspired by the Greek goddess of victory, and saw the creation of the iconic Swoosh logo.
 This symbol would become synonymous with athletic achievement and style.

 Meaning and History

 Carolyn Davidson’s 1971 creation of the Nike Swoosh logo is a testament to the unforeseen paths that lead to iconic outcomes.
 This emblem, now synonymous with one of the most recognizable brands globally, originated from a serendipitous encounter and a modest design project.
 Phil Knight, Nike’s co-founder, was not immediately taken with the Swoosh when it was first presented to him.
-His initial reservation about the design underscores the unpredictable nature of creative endeavors and how perceptions of value can evolve.

 Davidson’s opportunity to design the logo came about almost by chance.
 As a graphic design student at Portland State University, she needed extra funds, a dilemma Knight, a faculty member teaching accounting, overheard.
 Offering her a job to create signage for his nascent company at $2 per hour, Knight unknowingly set the stage for the creation of a global symbol.